abramic/chris_microservice_exercise/SPEC.md

   }
   ```

-Note: If values not yet in database, this endpoint will pull for all locations entered for user.
+Note: If restaurant values not yet in database, this endpoint will pull for all locations entered by user.
 If no locations have been entered, user will be prompted to add at least a single location prior to doing a data pull

 ## Error Handling